w-huang/Autonomous-Robot-AER201/README.md

 # Autonomous-Robot-AER201

-This is the logic
+This is the logic for team WAC's AER201 Robot.
+The robot is designed electromechanically and logically to compete in the a game outlined by the teaching staff of AER201 2015.

 The rules were as follows:

-1) There is a 1.8m x 3.2m field as below (read as raw):
+1) There is a 1.8m x 3.2m game field as below (read as raw):

 |===================||===================|